-Nova Scotia students will continue to receive a bursary of $128.30 per 3 credit hour course to a maximum set by the Provincial Government for the September-August time frame.
+Nova Scotia students receive a bursary of $128.30 per 3 credit-hour course to a maximum set by the Provincial Government for the September-August time frame.

 Acadia has a bursary program to help students in financial need.
 A bursary is a monetary award that is granted on the basis of financial need and does not need to be paid back.
 Funds are credited directly to a student's university account.

 Canadian students must submit a student loan assessment to firstname.lastname@example.org or drop it by our office in University Hall.